mpv-player/mpv/DOCS/man/options.rst

     requests), seeking will be disabled.
 This option can forcibly enable it.
     For seeks within the cache, there's a good chance of success.

+``--demuxer-cache-wait=<yes|no>``
+    Before starting playback, read data until either the end of the file was reached, or the demuxer cache has reached maximum capacity.
+Only once this is done, playback starts.
+This intentionally happens before the initial seek triggered with ``--start``.
+This does not change any runtime behavior after the initial caching.
+This option is useless if the file cannot be cached completely.

 Input
 -----